Sprint Planner Helper – Session 20

 A few things to note:

-• I had to specify the full URL ({controller}/{action}/{productId}/{productBacklogItemID} to get it to work
+• I had to specify the full URL ({controller}/{action}/{productId}/{productBacklogItemID}) to get it to work.

 These problems and a tip from Christer made me decide to pause this project for a while.
-There is a new book on ASP.NET MVC coming out soon which contain a tutorial chapter that looks very nice.
+There is a new book on ASP.NET MVC coming out soon which contains a tutorial chapter that looks very nice.
 You can download it here.

 In fact (and this is a secret) I love doing these walkthroughs – feels like I know something very well…